 Non-Discrimination and Accessible Communication

 Seattle Public Schools is committed to non-discrimination and ensuring that information and communications for district sponsored programs, events and activities is accessible to families and members of the community with disabilities.
-This includes persons who are deaf or hearing impaired as well as blind or visually impaired in accordance with Section 504 and Seeks to increase the academic achievement of all students by helping schools of the American Disabilities Act (Law enacted by the U.S. Congress in 1990 designed to protect the).
+This includes persons who are deaf or hearing impaired as well as blind or visually impaired in accordance with Section 504 and Seeks to increase the academic achievement of all students by helping schools of the American Disabilities Act (ADA).

 Everyone has the right to effective communication.
 To ensure that communication with persons with disabilities is as effective as with non-disabled persons, it is the responsibility of building and district administrators to act on each request for auxiliary aids and services upon request.
 These services will be provided in an accessible format at no cost to the requester.